Jgrtowy/yamst/README.md

 4. Add the folder to your PATH

 5. Open a command prompt and run `yamst -h` to verify the installation and see the available commands

+### Usage

+1. Create a folder for your server
+2. Open a command prompt in the folder

+3. Run `yamst -i` to install the latest version of